The Pen-and-Paper Problem Every Trivia Host Knows

 Trivia Night Quick Setup

-Step 1: Open digitaltallycounter.com/trivia on any device and create a trivia session.
+Step 1: Open digitaltallycounter.com/trivia on any device (or visit trivia1.com) and create a trivia session.
 Step 2: Enter your questions or choose an auto-generated question pack.
 Step 3: Open the TV overlay URL on your bar TV (via Chromecast, Fire Stick, smart TV, or laptop HDMI).
 The QR code appears on screen.
 Step 4: Tell the crowd to scan the QR code and enter a team name.
 Step 5: Start round one.
 The host advances questions at their own pace, scores update automatically, and the leaderboard displays on TV between rounds.
 The whole setup takes under five minutes.
 The system is free, browser-based, and requires no account for teams to join.

 The Wednesday Night Test: Proof That Digital Trivia Works